Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 /* log : Sphere contains point : true */
 ```

-3-sphere or glome is sphere in 4D space.
+3-sphere or glome is a sphere in 4D space.
 To describe a glom 5 scalars is enough.

 Another good example is determining the distance between a point and a line.